Hidden-me/Easy-Calculator/README.md

 All tasks, homework and projects will be integrated into this repository.

 # Homework 2: Use the calculator with Postman
+(The AJAX POST method will be turned to GET method automatically and I don't know why, probably due to misuse of Spring Security)

 First, start the Spring Application with an IDE (Intellij IDEA is recommended).

 Then, create a POST request with the URL: